lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/overview.md

     don’t replace documentation and metadata; Use standards of your discipline; Make rules for your project, document and keep them (See the [README recommendations]**todo link** below)

-This is the example of an organisation (hierarchical) for the folder structure.
+This is the example of an organization (hierarchical) for the folder structure.
 Use it as a visual illustration of the above:

 ![Organizing_Data-using_file_systems.png](misc/Organizing_Data-using_file_systems.png)